tonywu6/mdbookkit/docs/src/rustdoc-link/known-issues.md

 ## Incorrect links

-In limited circumstances, rust-analyzer generates links that are incorrect or inaccessible.
-Unfortunately, for such items, you will still have to link by hand.
+In limited circumstances, the preprocessor generates links that are incorrect or inaccessible.

 > [!NOTE]
 >